You've probably heard of HDR. But now there's also HDR10+ but what is it and do you need it?

 Then, in early March 2018, Samsung took the stage at its annual TV unveiling to once again reaffirm its commitment to the standard by putting it into every one of its 2018 QLED TVs.

-On the content side, you can already find around 100 movies and TV shows in HDR10+ on Amazon Video and Netflix has suggested that it might support the format in the future, although it currently has no firm plans to do so.
+For more on the content side, you can already find around 100 movies and TV shows in HDR10+ on Amazon Video and Netflix has suggested it might support the format in the future, although it currently has no firm plans to do so.

 But do we even need another standard of HDR in the first place?